nathanfarlow/wee/README.md

 **Q:** What about bitwise operations?
 Floating point math?

-**A:** It won't be efficient, but you can do bitwise operations.
+**A:** It won't be efficient, but you can do bitwise operations in pure wee.
 You can write slow divide, mod, and multiply functions.
 This will give you all you need to deconstruct a number into its bits and construct a number from bits.
 One idea to replace floating point math is to use [fixed point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic).
 An alternative to both of these ideas is to again use your repurposed putc/getc channel to natively compute values interpreter/native side.